Ecwid/ecwid-api-docs/includes/_overview.md

 ### Q: I need to test my application before marketing it.
 How can I get a paid account?
 If you're building an app for Ecwid App Market, we would ve happy to provide you with a paid Ecwid account for free for testing purposes.
 Please [contact us](http://developers.ecwid.com/contact) and we will help you.

+## Usage policy
+By default, we do not limit API usage for applications.
+You are free to build your app with as many calls as you need to make your service awesome for Ecwid merchants.
+However, to protect us and our users from abusing, we ask you to optimize your app code to make fewer API requests.
+For example:

+- Cache store data locally if you need to use or display it many times in your app.
+- If you need to synchronize store data with your database, use the store update stats endpoint to synchronize only updated products/orders instead of copying everything.
+More details: [Getting store update statistics](#get-store-update-statistics)

+We constantly monitor API activity and servers load on our side to make sure every application uses API properly.
+In case an app abuses Ecwid API by generating huge amount of requests every day, we'll attempt to get in touch with the developer to talk about the issue.
+Don't worry, you will unlikely face such trouble and even if you do, we will advice on how to fix that.
+But of course, if the usage is high enough to significantly affect other users of the platform and you don't react on our warnings, we can temporarily disable your application.